 Two beautifully carved secretaries were also in the room.
 Myrtle, awed by their beauty, wandered over to take a closer look.
 Intrigued by the delicate flowers, rivers and waterfalls carved onto them, she called Angelia and Caroline over to look at them.

 “They’re absolutely beautiful,” Myrtle exclaimed upon further investigation!
 I’m not sure, but I think they’re one piece of furniture, made with two, or three separate parts so they would be easier to move.
 I also think there’s a piece missing, as it somehow looks incomplete!
 Let’s push it together to see if these two pieces fit.” said Myrtle running her hand over the delicate design.

 “Why, they’re the same pieces I wanted in my parlor, exclaimed Caroline.
 Cole thought the pieces had warped on the trip over from England, sometime in the eighteen hundreds, and to my dismay, he’d sent them to the attic with the rest of the junk”

 “Well, if they’re that delicate, we’ll just have to be careful moving them, won’t we.” said Myrtle, as she determinedly took ahold of the corner closest to her.
-They soon realized the pieces were surprisingly solid and slightly heavy.
+They soon discovered that the pieces were surprisingly solid and slightly heavy.
 It seemed the only thing delicate about the pieces were their looks.